lskfs/spacipy/README.md

 # STOmics-ToolBox
-collection of scripts for some basic STOmic data processing
+collection of modules for some basic STOmic data processing

 ## Description of the Gem Format